 - Dear parents, first of all, please make sure you are not using such language in front of them.

-- Always keep a zero tolerance for any kind of verbal abuse at home and convey to them that there is no excuse for swearing or cursing.
+- Always keep zero tolerance for any kind of verbal abuse at home and convey to them that there is no excuse for swearing or cursing.
 So if they use such language, there will always be a consequence.
 Try to explain the consequences clearly and ensure they are in place.
-For example: if your nine-year-old girl is grounded for abusive language one day, you can tell her that she will have to miss her favorite cartoon or music class.
+For example: if your nine-year-old girl is grounded for abusive language one day, you can tell her that she will have to miss her favourite cartoon or music class.

 - If your little one is using such language, correct him immediately.
-Tell him it is a “bad word,” and people do not like those kids who use that kind of words or language.
+Tell him it is a “bad word,” and people do not like those kids who use that kind of word or language.

 We know you don’t use it.
 But what if by chance you do?
 Just an apology will set everything, alright!